Using the best life insurance companies for overweight people is key to obtaining the lowest possible premiums, and not

 All the best,

-If you would like to apply for the best life insurance rates for overweight people, contact us today, and let us help you with no cost or obligation.
+If you would like to apply for the best life insurance rates for overweight people, contact us today Let us help you at no cost or obligation.
 Remember that we are brokers and work for our clients, not insurance companies.
-We help you get approved for the best policy with the lowest rates.
+We will help you get approved for the best policy with the lowest rates.
 You can also set up a time at your convenience to talk.